mkorpela/pabot/README.md

 A parallel executor for Robot Framework test cases.

-Supports all Robot Framework commmand line options and also following options (these must be before normal RF options):
+Supports all Robot Framework command line options and also following options (these must be before normal RF options):

 --verbose
   more output